Tic disorders may be caused by a problem in the Endocannabinoid System.

 Tic disorders involve sudden movements, twitches, or sounds.
 The patient repeats these, often in a pattern, against their will.
 Some motor tics are painful with an intensity that is debilitating.
-Further, tics are termed ‘unvoluntary’ because many patients can suppress them for a time.
+Further, tics are termed ‘unvoluntary’ because many patients can suppress them only for a short time.
 Patients can’t hold back tics forever though.
 Eventually, the tic compulsion overwhelms personal will.

 Tourette Syndrome is a neuropsychiatric disorder that usually begins in childhood and peaks during adolescence.
 It should be noted, however, that adult-onset can and does occur.
-The disorder affects approximately 1% of the population with males being more commonly afflicted.
+The disorder affects approximately 1% of the population with males more commonly afflicted.

 Accepted treatments include: Comprehensive Behavioral Intervention (CBIT), Habit Reversal (HRT), and pharmaceuticals (neuroleptics and anti-dopaminergic).
 Additionally, according to a review published in Neurotherapeutics (2020), A Billnitzer, J Jankovic.
 Current Management of Tics and Tourette Syndrome: Behavioral, Pharmacologic, and Surgical Treatments (2020).
 Neurotherapeutics 17(1681-1693). … Continue reading if none of these treatments help, patients may see benefit from deep brain stimulation.
 This treatment, however, is still very new and would not be a first try.